turfaa/submerged/doc/story.md

 ### Sonar room

-- Sonar display: shows distance to enemy ship (if enemy is too close, it will fire and kill the player, except if the player has activated the Excalibur ADS AI).
+- Sonar display: shows distance to enemy ship (if enemy is too close, it will fire and kill the player, except if the player has activated the Excalibur Active Defense System).
 Requires power to function.
 - Airlock inner hatch: initially locked.
 - Headphones: -